iSOLveIT/protege_owl/_sources/index.rst.txt

    *Figure 4.19 Subclasses of NamedPizza are Disjoint*

-Detecting a Class that can’t Have Members
+Detecting a Class that can't Have Members
 -----------------------------------------
 Next, we are going to use the reasoner to detect a class with a definition that means it can never have any members.
 In the current version of Protégé when the reasoner detects an inconsistency or problem on some operating systems the UI can occasionally lock up and be hard to use.
-So to make sure you don’t lose any of your work save your ontology using `File>Save`.
+So to make sure you don't lose any of your work save your ontology using `File>Save`.

 Sometimes it can be useful to create a class that we think should be